 Precisely plan the level of amputation depending on the site of the various EMG signals (transradial, transhumeral or, in rare cases, glenohumeral) in the multidisciplinary team consisting of the patient’s physiotherapist/EMG trainer, the surgeon responsible for the amputation and the psychologist familiar with the patient’s expectations.

 Ask the patient if he/she has any unresolved questions regarding the planned amputation and clearly communicate that it is possible at any time to revoke this decision, which will result in an irreversible and life-altering surgery.

+Perform the standardized assessment of upper limb function using the functionless hand and video-tape the results.

+Perform the standardized assessment of upper limb function using the hybrid prosthetic hand and video-tape the results to document the benefits of a future prosthetic fitting.

 Perform the elective amputation of the functionless limb as described previously7,8.